wispoffates/ArtMap/README.md

 ![ArtMap](http://puu.sh/kRWAF/2c81256338.jpg)

-## Spigot 1.13
+## Spigot 1.13.2
 PLEASE HAVE BACKUPS!
-There are major bugs!
+There has been a lot of testing at this point and while there are still always bugs to be found it should be free of major problems.
-1.13 update is in progress.
 The 1.13 release will not work with 1.12.
 I have created a 1.12 branch to continue maintenance of that release.
-The master branch will be 1.13 only.
+The master branch will be 1.13+ only.

 ## Move to Gitlab
 I've moved this project to gitlab https://gitlab.com/BlockStack/ArtMap.
 Mirroring has been setup so all commits should be available to fork on github.
 But please submit issues on Gitlab.